ngreatens/pennycress_powderymildew/notebook.md

 cat *aligned.fasta >> alignment.fasta
 ```

-* manually edit seqs as needed to correct for obvious misalignments, especially near end of file. uncorrected and corrected alignments will be available in github.
+* manually edit seqs as needed to correct for obvious misalignments
 * also replace gaps in our ITS, LSU segment with ?s
 * also trim alignments where only one sequence has data

 ## in r studio

 run alignment through custom r script (concat.r) to:
 * change dashes to ?s when on beginning or end of sequences.
 Doesn't matter to iqtree, but important for mrbayes
 * concatenate alignments with missing sequences replaced by ??s
+* concatenated alignment (concat.fasta) available in github

 ## in terminal, use iqtree